AwPods/NYCfoodAccess/Project_proposal.md

     area (with polygons showing the zip codes).
 Concentration is shown by color schemes.

-2. Graphs showing association of housing price and food quality.
+2. Graphs showing association of housing price and healthy store concentration

 3. Interactive bar chart with comparison of health conditions with store concentration in each borough of NYC